babymilo/week-1/Lab/Lab1-2/Readme.md

 * Revise the code such that it can accept input from command line, put your commit number and answer question 1 below

 ## Revision, put your commit number here
-* Three functions:
+* Three functions:b391384
-* Get input from command line:
+* Get input from command line:b391384

 ## Questions
 1. What are the limitations of your new code?